What is Shrink Wrap?

 Now that we know what shrink wrap isn't, let's look at what shrink wrap is.
 For industrial shrink wrap, shrink wrap packaging, and shrink tubing, the most distinguishing factor is heat.
 When heat is applied to a shrink wrap material, the film shrinks down and conforms to the product being wrapped.

-Shrink wrap can be made from different materials and varies dramatically based on intended use.
+Shrink wrap can be made from different materials and varies dramatically based on the intended use.
 The four most common materials shrink wrap is made from is PVC, polyolefin, polyethylene, and polypropylene.
 Polyethylene and polypropylene shrink wrap are most often used for heavier shrink wrapping applications.
 PVC and polyolefin shrink wrap are most often used within the retail packaging industry.

 Below are some images of different shrink wrapped products with brief explanations of each.
 Though each shrink wrapped product is very different, they all require heat to shrink and conform to the product.

-1. Industrial Shrink Wrap - Made from thicker polyethylene shrink wrap and often and used with a propane heat gun to apply heat.
+1. Industrial Shrink Wrap - Made from a thicker polyethylene shrink wrap and often and used with a propane heat gun to apply heat.
 Industrial shrink wrap is used to winterize boats, wrap large objects for weather protection, and wrap and enclose pallets of goods.

 2. Wire Shrink Tubing - Shrink tubing is used in many different manufacturing processes to protect and secure electrical wires together.
-Most wire shrink tubing uses an electrical or butane heat gun to heat and shrink the tubing tightly around the wires being wrapped.
+Most wire shrink tubing uses an electrical or butane heat gun to heat and shrinks the tubing tightly around the wires being wrapped.

 3. Shrink Wrap Packaging - Most shrink wrap used throughout the world is used for shrink wrap packaging.
 View the different forms of shrink packaging below, all require heat to shrink the material.